-Roughly, half of the course material is found in [4].
+Roughly, half of the course material is taken from [4].
 The book [3] covers the required topology.
 On the other hand, [1] which has a chapter on vector bundles and on connections assumes no knowledge of topology.
 Both [1] and [2] have a lot of worked examples.
-There are many other good differential geometry texts.
+There are many other good differential geometry texts, e.g. the five volume series by M. Spivak.